-RHB is guided by a clear roadmap in promoting sustainable and resp financing by ensuring that our risk management processes i Environmental, Social and Governance considerations that are with leading market practices.
-By integrating sustainability business strategy and operations, we can better contribute to sust development and facilitate the country's transition towards a low and climate resilient economy.
+RHB is guided by a clear roadmap in promoting sustainable and resplinancing by ensuring that our risk management processes in Environmental, Social and Governance considerations that are with leading market practices.
+By integrating sustainability in business strategy and operations, we can better contribute to sust development and facilitate the country's transition towards a low and climate resilient economy.
 In this regard, we have committed a RM5 billion towards supporting green activities through lending, a and/or investment by 2025.

-As a regional financial services provider, our role within the corr goes beyond simply advocating green financing and investment development remains just as important to ensure the socio-ec well-being of our communities.
-For this, we ensure that the produ services that we offer, from lending, deposits and transactions, our targeted customer segments while ensuring that it efficiently the underserved segments of our society.
-We achieve this by sur financial inclusion initiatives through our wide branch network a comprehensive digital channels.
+As a regional financial services provider, our role within the comgoes beyond simply advocating green financing and investment development remains just as important to ensure the socio-ecce well-being of our communities.
+For this, we ensure that the produservices that we offer, from lending, deposits and transactions, our targeted customer segments while ensuring that it efficiently the underserved segments of our society.
+We achieve this by supfinancial inclusion initiatives through our wide branch network a comprehensive digital channels.

-Small and Medium Enterprises ("SMEs"), which play a pivotal Malaysia's economic development is one of our key focus segme have developed an integrated and holistic digital SME Ecosyste empowers more than 100,000 SMEs nationwide by improving a financing.
-Our end-to-end digital platform also increases SMEs' ef while simultaneously reducing cost of operations, allowing business to focus on what matters most - growing their business.
+Small and Medium Enterprises ("SMEs"), which play a pivotal Malaysia's economic development is one of our key focus segmentary developed an integrated and holistic digital SME Ecosystem empowers more than 100,000 SMEs nationwide by improving action financing.
+Our end-to-end digital platform also increases SMEs' effort while simultaneously reducing cost of operations, allowing business to focus on what matters most - growing their business.

 Our Islamic banking arm is aligned with the principles of Value Intermediation ("VBI") which prioritises the well-being of Ummah and society).
-Within this, we positioned ourselves as a digital social enabler where we empower and enable our customers and mem the community to support credible recipients for a common cause, charitable homes, mosques, other places of worship and other insti via cashless payment systems namely SyuQR (e-Sadagah).
+Within this, we positioned ourselves as a digital social enabler where we empower and enable our customers and mem the community to support credible recipients for a common cause, charitable homes, mosques, other places of worship and other institution via cashless payment systems namely SyuQR (e-Sadaqah).

-For us to play a holistic role as a responsible corporate citizen, v strike a balance between managing the welfare of the community a of our employees.
-Our employees play a significant role in the grow Group as we continue to invest in a structured learning and deve programme to enable them to fulfil their professional goals.
+For us to play a holistic role as a responsible corporate citizen, we strike a balance between managing the welfare of the community a of our employees.
+Our employees play a significant role in the growth Group as we continue to invest in a structured learning and developrogramme to enable them to fulfil their professional goals.
 We diverse teams and build leadership capabilities to ensure that we competitive and deliver superior value to our stakeholders.